Types of Yucca Plants (With Pictures) – Identification Guide

 Also named the common yucca, Adam’s needle and thread yucca is a popular evergreen landscape plant.
 The yucca shrub has long sword-shaped green leaves that grow up to 3 ft.
 (1 m) tall.
 The sharp, spine-tipped foliage forms a clump up to 3 ft.
 (1 m) wide.

 An identifying feature of Adam’s needle and thread yucca plants are the thin filaments in their foliage.
-These thread-like growths are a reason why the yucca’s botanical name is filamentosa, and its common name is ‘needle and thread.’
+These thread-like growths are the reason why the yucca’s botanical name is filamentosa, and its common name is ‘needle and thread.’

 Adam’s Needle ‘Color Guard’ (Yucca filamentosa ’Color Guard’)

 The Yucca ‘Color Guard’ is a spectacular type of Yucca filamentosa.
 The yellow and green variegated leaves identify this variety of yucca.
-You’ll also notice that the foliage grows in a rosette form and has the distinctive curly threads in the leaves that become pink and rose-colored in the winter.
+You’ll also notice that the foliage grows in a rosette form and has distinctive curly threads in the leaves that become pink and rose-colored in the winter.

 This variegated Adam’s needle and thread yucca plant grows as a clumping shrub that is 2 to 3 ft.
 (0.6 – 1 m) tall and the same width.
 A large cluster of whitish flowers emerges on a long stalk in the middle of June.
 Grow the sun-loving yucca in sandy soil.
 Ideal as a garden border shrub where its sharp leaves will deter animals and intruders.